nathom/streamrip/README.md

-If you would like to use `streamrip`'s conversion capabilities, install [ffmpeg](https://ffmpeg.org/download.html).
+If you would like to use `streamrip`'s conversion capabilities, or download music from SoundCloud, install [ffmpeg](https://ffmpeg.org/download.html).

 ## Example Usage